C-Adriel-S/C-Adriel-S/ReadMe.txt

 You can contact me at adriel.allencs@gmail.com ✉️
 I'm learning CSS/JAVA 🧠
-I'm open to collaborating on Backend Projects 🤝
+I'm open to collaborating on all kinds of Projects 🤝

 ⚡ I once ate an entire pizza by myself and lived to tell the tale. 🍕